Councilors voted 4-1 at the end of a four-hour meeting Tuesday night to reject the petition

 Voting on a motion to reject the petition, the councilors voted 4-1 in favor of rejecting the petition.
 Councilors Temple Lentz, Julie Olson, Karen Bowerman and Gary Medvigy voted in favor of the motion to reject the petition.
 Chair Eileen Quiring O’Brien voted against the motion.

-The petition was the result of the efforts of dozens of volunteers and support of 11,505 Clark County citizens over the past few months.
-That effort culminated Tuesday evening when members of the County Council held a public hearing in a virtual format to address the mini initiative petition.
+The efforts of dozens of volunteers and support of 11,505 Clark County citizens over the past few months culminated Tuesday evening when members of the County Council held a public hearing in a virtual format to address the mini initiative petition.
 Councilors heard two hours of testimony from Clark County citizens, including those who spoke in favor of and against the petition.

 AN ORDINANCE prohibiting all mandates within Clark County that discriminate against citizens regarding their health status and or that violates existing rights to health information privacy.